mlab817/pips-docs/docs/intro.md

 1. DA operating units, including central office units, project management offices, regional field offices, bureaus, attached agencies, government-owned and controlled corporations (GOCCs), encode PAPs for inclusion in the PIP and/or TRIP through the System (Encoder).
 Offices may request additional accounts for lower-level offices (e.g. regional coordinators).
+There are two types of encoders:

+- Program Encoder - lower level units consisting of regional field offices, particularly regional coordinators, and bureaus submit their inputs to banner programs as well as other programs for consolidation through the Consolidation Module.
+- PIP Encoder - PIP focals submit their programs and projects to the PIP/TRIP/CIP module.

 2. The Investment Programming Division (IPD), as DA-PIP Secretariat, validates operating units' submission (Validators).